alldbi/SmoothFool/README.md

 # SmoothFool

-Pytorch implementation of "SmoothFool: a framework for computing smooth adversarial perturbations".
+Pytorch implementation of <a href="https://arxiv.org/abs/1910.03624">SmoothFool: An Efficient Framework for Computing Smooth Adversarial Perturbations</a>.

 ## Setup